khanshoaib3/minecraft-access/doc/SET_UP_ON_WINDOWS.md

 ## Upgrade the Game and Mods

-Upgrade the game is simple, for [Fabric](#install-the-fabric), change the preferring installing game version in Fabric installer screen, for [Forge](#install-the-forge), download another installer for the game version you want and install it.
+Upgrade the game is simple, for [Fabric](#install-the-fabric), change the preferring installing game version in Fabric installer screen, for [NeoForge](#install-the-neoforge), download another installer for the game version you want and install it.
 You need to check all mod files in the `mods` folder for compatibility with the new game version, and replace or remove incompatible mods.

 Now let's talk about how to upgrade mods, recall what is mentioned above: